Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 - Produce a strategy progress report.

 ### GameIT
-The aim of this latest module is to encourage employees to make the transition to digital responsibility by having fun through learning and taking part in interactive games.
+The aim of this latest module is to encourage employees to make the transition to sustainable IT by having fun through learning and taking part in interactive games.

 Main ambitions:
 - Fun and profitable challenges
-- Involve employees in the responsible digital strategy
+- Involve employees in the sustainable IT strategy
 - Provide over 50 actions to implement
 - Identify ambassadors